Frequently Asked Questions

 How does SiLA 2 compare to REST?

 SiLA is based on HTTP/2 and Protocol Buffers for communication.
-The Feature Definition Language allows to have semantical identical services to have the identical representation.
+The Feature Definition Language allows semantical identical services to have the identical representation.
 The SiLA 2 Standard specifies security models, data compression, feature and service discovery.

 How does SiLA 2 compare to OPC?

-OPC Unified Architecture (OPC UA) is a machine to machine communication protocol for industrial automation developed by the OPC Foundation.
+OPC Unified Architecture (OPC UA) is a machine-to-machine communication protocol for industrial automation developed by the OPC Foundation.

 How does SiLA 2 compare to AnIML?